aristanetworks/anta/docs/cli/nrfu.md

 ## Performing NRFU and saving results in a Markdown file

 The `md-report` command in NRFU testing generates a comprehensive Markdown report containing various sections, including detailed statistics for devices and test categories.
-By default, this command saves all test results from the current run in the Markdown file.
-However, you can choose to include only failed tests by using the `--only-failed-tests` option in the command line interface.

-This feature is particularly useful for comparing reports from multiple runs, allowing you to quickly identify and track issues across your network over time.
-By focusing on failed tests, you can efficiently pinpoint areas that require attention or have shown improvement between different test executions.

 ### Command overview